Every NBA Team's Biggest Flaw as Training Camps Open

 Josh Richardson is close.
 He should crack the top 50 by year's end if he's not there already.
 He might not be given the license to ascend much higher.
 He's a defensive stud who can face off against point guards through some power forwards, but his share of the offense will be eternally capped if he's forced to cede touches to so many other ball-handlers—Dragic, Wade, James Johnson, Tyler Johnson, Dion Waiters, even Justise Winslow.

 That doesn't say much about the Heat or their immediate future.
-One, maybe two top-50 names with a luxury-tax payroll.
+One, maybe two top-50 names with a luxury-tax payroll doesn't get them anywhere.
 That explains their "aggressive" pursuit of Butler, per Wojnarowski.
 He's the superstar they don't house—and one they'll have little hope of getting if another suitor dares to put their best foot forward.

 Minnesota Timberwolves: Internal Disconnect